 I'm both 'the photographing sort' and 'the writing sort' of traveler.
 My memory is limited, and sometimes I fell like my memory is just full.
 Photographing allows me to remember certain visual things, which is valuable since I don't usually have time to sit and DRAW all of the details I want to remember.
 Writing about my day is satisfying in a different way, and allows me to record little details - some wonderful local meal, a funny encounter I overheard on the streetcar, the name of a painting that I loved, but which I'd never heard of or seen before - which would otherwise slip from my memory.
 These notes enhance my memory and enjoyment of the visit.

-As I write on these pages about my recent trips, you'll see that I am NOT writing a comprehensive travel guide, or a list of all the Points of Interest of a city - there are guidebooks and apps for that kind of information, which is up-to-date and useful for planning your trips.
+As I write on these pages about my recent trips, you'll see that I am NOT writing a comprehensive travel guide, or a list of all the Points of Interest of a city - there are guidebooks and apps for that kind of information, which are regularly updated and useful for planning your trips.

 images and original text Copyright © 2013 - 2015 A. E. Graves